 #2.
 Change a USB Port or Connect to a New Computer

-If the cable appears fine, then it could be the USB port on your PC that's faulty.
+If the cable appears fine, then it could be the USB port on your PC that's faulty, which may need to be replaced.

-Try plugging the drive into another one to see if that helps.
-If possible, you can also try connecting the drive to a different computer to see whether the problem is with the drive or PC.
+Try plugging the drive into another computer to see if it works, and also try connecting it to a different computer to see if the issue is with the drive or the PC.

 #3.
 Check Power Management for USB Hub